 For the second year in a row, Maria Panichelli will be teaching courses on small business contracting at the National Veterans Small Business Engagement (NVSME) in Minneapolis, MN on November 2nd.
 The NVSBE directly connects Veteran Owned Small Businesses (VOSBs) with Procurement Decision Makers (PDMs) from the Department of Veterans Affairs, other federal agencies, state government, as well as large commercial firms with small business needs.
 NVBSE continues to prove as the most effective way to directly connect VOSBs with potential buyers in the federal and commercial marketplaces.
 For more information and to register, please click here.

-Maria L. Panichelli is an Associate in the Firm’s Construction and Federal Contracting Groups.
+Maria L. Panichelli is a Partner in the Firm’s Construction and Federal Contracting Groups.
 As a member of the Federal Group, Maria represents a national client base of prime and sub-contractors, with a focus on federal construction contracting, and small business procurement issues.

 Maria is active in a number of federal contracting- and/or construction-related professional associations.
 She works closely with several Procurement Technical Assistance Centers, providing educational content for a variety of government contractors.
 Maria is also a community partner at Govology, a legal content contributor to VetLikeMe, Targetgov, and Onvia, and a faculty member at the Government Contracting Institute.